-Declaring instances of windows
+6.2 Declaring instances of windows

 Because a window is actually a datatype, you can declare variables of that datatype, just as you can declare integers, strings, and so on.
-You can then refer to those variables in code declares a variable named mywin of type w_employee.
+You can then refer to those variables in code.

 '''

-w employee mywin
+w_employee mywin

 '''